 How can you help your baby fall asleep?

 Not all babies know how to put themselves to sleep.
 When it’s time for bed, many parents want to rock their baby to sleep.
 Newborns and younger infants will fall asleep while breastfeeding.
 Having a routine at bedtime is a good idea.
 But if an older baby falls asleep while eating or in your arms, this may become a pattern.
 Your baby may then start to expect to be in your arms to fall asleep.
-When your baby briefly awakens during a sleep cycle, they may not be able to go back to sleep on their own.
+When your baby briefly wakes up during a sleep cycle, they may not be able to go back to sleep on their own.

 After the newborn period, most experts advise allowing your baby to become sleepy in your arms, then placing them in the bed while still awake.
 This way your baby learns how to go to sleep on their own.
 Playing soft music while your baby is getting sleepy is also a good way to help create a bedtime routine.